-- NJSIG's mix of business is weighted toward coverages such as workers compensation and general liability for which the estimation of unpaid loss is more uncertain than for shorter-tailed property and casualty lines. - NJSIG has relatively high per occurrence retentions, which increases the uncertainty associated with our liability estimates.
-This is particularly significant with respect to the E&O coverage. - The geographic concentration of NJSIG could cause adverse results due to legislative or judicial changes or catastrophic events (e.g., hurricanes). - Recent changes in loss emergence, case reserving methodology (especially for WC), claims staffing and economic conditions may produce different patterns of loss development than are anticipated by our analysis. - NJSIG has a small volume of losses for E&O. Loss projections based on small volumes of data tend to be volatile.
+- NJSIG's mix of business is weighted toward coverages such as workers compensation and general liability for which the estimation of unpaid loss is more uncertain than for shorter-tailed property and casualty lines. - NJSIG has relatively high per-occurrence retentions, which increases the uncertainty associated with our liability estimates. - The geographic concentration of NJSIG could cause adverse results due to legislative or judicial changes or catastrophic events (e.g., hurricanes). - Recent changes in loss emergence, case reserving methodology (especially for WC), claims staffing and economic conditions may produce different patterns of loss development than are anticipated by our analysis.